 Quill exists to enhance understanding of some of the foundational legal texts of the modern world by researching and modelling the context within which constitutional conventions, legislative assemblies, and other formal groups made decisions.

 Quill Project is directed by Dr. Nicholas Cole, a political historian specializing in post-Independence America, and operates across the fields of humanities, computer science, and the social sciences.

-The 3Rs Project is pleased to partner with ReligionAndPublicLife.org, which provides premiere access to its robust community of scholars of religion and individuals engaged in discussion of religion in the public square.
+The 3Rs Project is pleased to partner with ReligionAndPublicLife.org, which provides premiere access to its robust community of scholars of religion and individuals engaged in promoting the public understanding of religion.

-ReligionAndPublicLife.org is directed by Rev. Dr. Nathan C. Walker who teaches First Amendment law and human rights at Rutgers Honors College, manages The Foundation for Religious Literacy and directs the historic First Unitarian Church of Philadelphia.
+ReligionAndPublicLife.org is directed by Rev. Dr. Nathan C. Walker, a First Amendment and human rights educator, president of 1791 Delegates, and managing director of The Foundation for Religious Literacy.